Michae1CC/aws-cdk-examples/sqs-sns-fanout/README.md

 });
 ```

-The exact value of the metric is computed in the following python code.
+The exact value of the metric is computed in the following python code found
+in `metric-lambda/lambda.py`.

 ```python
 def get_metric_value(